 Jason Holder (captain), Fabian Allen, Carlos Brathwaite, Darren Bravo, Sheldon Cottrell, Shannon Gabriel, Chris Gayle, Shimron Hetmyer, Shai Hope (wicketkeeper), Evin Lewis, Ashley Nurse, Nicholas Pooran, Kemar Roach, Andre Russell (ruled out due to injury, replaced by Sunil Ambris), Oshane Thomas.

 Dimuth Karunaratne (captain), Avishka Fernando, Suranga Lakmal, Lasith Malinga, Angelo Mathews, Jeevan Mendis, Kusal Mendis (wicketkeeper), Kusal Perera (wicketkeeper), Thisara Perera, Nuwan Pradeep, Dhananjaya de Silva, Milinda Siriwardana, Lahiru Thirimanne, Isuru Udana, Jeffrey Vandersay.

-Gulbadin Naib (captain), Mohammad Shahzad (wicketkeeper) (ruled out, replaced by Ikram Ali Khil), Noor Ali Zadran, Hazratullah Zazai, Rahmat Shah, Asghar Afghan, Hashmatullah Shahidi, Najibullah Zadran, Samiullah Shinwari, Mohammad Nabi, Rashid Khan, Dawlat Zadran, Aftab Alam, Hamid Hassan, Mujeeb Ur Rahman.
+Gulbadin Naib (captain), Mohammad Shahzad (wicketkeeper) (ruled out, replaced by Ikram Ali Khil), Noor Ali Zadran, Hazratullah Zazai, Rahmat Shah, Asghar Afghan, Hashmatullah Shahidi, Najibullah Zadran, Samiullah Shinwari, Mohammad Nabi, Rashid Khan, Dawlat Zadran, Aftab Alam (replaced by Sayed Ahmad Shirzad on June 27 under 'exceptional circumstances' according to ICC), Hamid Hassan, Mujeeb Ur Rahman.